 After sketching usually UX designers proceed with Wire-framing.
 This is the backbone of the application and its functionalities.
-Initially good b/w wireframes will map out exactly where the buttons, forms positions will be shown.
-Here most of the designers prefer to start user testing and on the behalf of the user experiences they make changes in wireframes.
-Most of the designer like wireframing in Balasmiq or Axure tools, Nowadays JustINmind prototyping tool getting very popular.
-This process involved user engaging with call to action button in different areas to see where the user can easily interact.
+Initially, good b/w wireframes will map out exactly where the buttons, forms positions will be shown.
+Here most of the designers prefer to start user testing and on the behalf of the user experiences, they make changes in wireframes.
+Most of the designer like wireframing in Balsamiq or Axure tools, Nowadays JustINmind prototyping tool getting very popular.
+This process involved user engaging with a call to action button in different areas to see where the user can easily interact.
 A high fidelity wireframe creates actual feel and design of the page.
-In this crucial phase of UX designing – A designer tries to get as much communication / feedback from his client and development team.
-A good UX designer never forgets to add notes in wireframes, which help a lot when a developer take action in coding phase.
+In this crucial phase of UX designing – A designer tries to get as much communication/feedback from his client and development team.
+A good UX designer never forgets to add notes in wireframes, which help a lot when a developer take action in the coding phase.

-In this phase the UI designer will be filling the colors in wireframes using photoshop or illustrator, etc. This phase involves giving a life to those boxes with a detailed good-looking color version, which includes the perfect color palates and brand language.
-Again designer has to share each and every screen to CEO, Development and Marketing team for feedbacks.
+In this phase, the UI designer will be filling the colors in wireframes using photoshop or illustrator, etc. This phase involves giving life to those boxes with a detailed good-looking color version, which includes the perfect color palates and brand language.
+Again the designer has to share each and every screen to CEO, Development and Marketing team for feedbacks.

 User Testing is the key role for UX designers in a start-up.
-You will never want after launch the product users start disliking.
-User Experience design test all the day with using various user interaction tool and make changes in User Interface design, which is good for the user.
-For Example – few questions they might ask to users as a feedback and check the user engaging on call to action button.
-Are the UI colors attracting a particular age group ?
+You will never want to launch the product users start disliking.
+User Experience design test all day with using various user interaction tool and make changes in User Interface design, which is good for the user.
+For Example – a few questions they might ask users as feedback and check the user engaging on call to action button.
+Are the UI colors attracting a particular age group?
 They will also ask questions to the user is the overall look and feel of the product is easy to use?

-So now you know that an UX designer is the main part of the product and there is a lot more to what an UX design does, but these are the simple UI/UX process which every design should follow in product launch in a startup.
+So now you know that a UX designer is the main part of the product and there is a lot more to what a UX design does, but these are the simple UI/UX process which every design should follow in a product launch in a startup.

-If you have any question, ask be below in comment box.
-I will happy to reply you.
+If you have any question, ask to be below in comment box.
+I will happy to reply to you.

 When we design or code we follow a process, which is the success key of a product in the end.
 So never forget these easy steps and keep crafting great apps.
-In my next article I will explain the Importance on the colour theory in UI/UX design.
+In my next article, I will explain the Importance of the color theory in UI/UX design.